Newt3359/Dennis_AFC_F2025/README.md

-My favorite drink is DR Pepper
+My favorite drink is DR Pepper and Coors